 Lower Cost & Easy Installation

-Aboveground tanks are generally cheaper to buy and install than underground ones.
-No digging or heavy machinery is required, if you have a firm level base, you can often set up an above-ground tank as a DIY project with basic tools.
+Aboveground rainwater tanks are generally cheaper to buy and install than underground ones.
+No digging or heavy machinery is required, and if you have a firm, level base, you can often set up an aboveground rainwater tank as a DIY project with basic tools.
 This makes them accessible for homeowners on a budget.

 Simple Maintenance and Access